kingstonrichard/kingstonrichard.uk/_posts/2018-02-19-i-closed-my-inbox-for-a-week.markdown

 ---
 layout: post
-title:  "I closed my inbox for a week"
+title: I closed my inbox for a week
-categories: #DigitalBarnsley #WorkLifeBalance
 redirect_from:
   - /closedinbox
   - /20180219